Cryptolibertarian-id/Mastering-Typescript/README.md

 1
 ```

-We know how to find value from array of primitive, but how to find any object on array of object? below is an array of object example :
+We know how to find value from array of primitive, but how to find any object on array of objects? below is an array of objects example :

 ```typescript
 interface crypto {